• Home

 Some of it comes down to chance – the languages and cultures that dominated in the history books are also those that gave us their versions of classic names to embrace.

 But it feels like there’s something else there – an elusive quality that makes a classic name feel so timeless.
 Harold has come in and out of fashion, but William has been with us steadily for well over a century.
-While I can’t explain why classic names feel like keepers, there are some names that simply endure.
+While we can’t explain why classic names feel like keepers, there are some names that simply endure.

 So if classic baby names appeal to you, embrace your timeless style!